-Noe Ortega, a senior Research Associate at the National Forum, was published in The Journal of Hispanic Higher Education in 2011 for his article “The Role of Higher Education Associations in Shaping Policy that Connects Immigration to Educational Opportunity: A Social Capital Framework.”
+Much of our work on immigrant and undocumented students in higher education has stemmed from an article written by Noe Ortega, a past senior Research Associate at the National Forum, that was published in The Journal of Hispanic Higher Education,“The Role of Higher Education Associations in Shaping Policy that Connects Immigration to Educational Opportunity: A Social Capital Framework.”

 This particular study utilized social capital theory to examine the collective agency available to national higher education associations and better understand the power of the collectivity to influence policy.
-The analysis drew on a specific issue, the Development, Relief, and Education for Alien Minors Act, and investigated letters and statements submitted by associations to members of Congress in support of this policy between 2006 and 2009.
+The analysis drew on a specific issue, the Development, Relief, and Education for Alien Minors (DREAM) Act, and investigated letters and statements submitted by associations to members of Congress in support of this policy between 2006 and 2009.
 The findings suggested that characteristics unique to this community enhance their ability to influence educational policy.